whizzer75/whizzer75.github.io/1-install.md

 The docker image we are using from [webhippie] is mostly configured for us already.
-We will need a docker volume for this container so we give it a name, and we are not building a scaled out Redis deployment so we will only need one Redis database.
+We will need a docker volume for this container so we give it a name, and we are not scaling out Redis so only one database is needed.
 [oc_admin_redis]: https://doc.owncloud.org/server/10.0/admin_manual/configuration/server/caching_configuration.html#redis

 [Redis] Customization